Health and Wellness Priority Group Projects

 The Department of Health and Environment has developed website called MapNoCo.org.
 It is a user-friendly site that everyone can use and collect data.
 This tool has surveys for walking audits, information on public transportation, bus routes, biking.
 All of the information collected shows up on maps.
 The data entered is available for download by anyone.
 Populations and neighborhoods can advocate for themselves.
 This team will:

-1. Perform at least one audit and enter the results in the data collection website MapNoCo.org.
+1. Performed one audit as a team and other audits individually.
+Team members entered the results in the data collection website MapNoCo.org.

-2. Provide feedback on user-friendliness to the Larimer County Department of Health and Environment.
+2. At a wrap-up meeting the team provide feedback on user-friendliness to the Larimer County Department of Health and Environment.

-3. Team will recommend promotional ideas to the PAFC Communications Committee.
+3. The team will recommend promotional ideas to the PAFC Communications Committee.

 As part of our commitment to the National Network of Age-Friendly Communities, we are in the process of submitting our new Age-Friendly plan to AARP.
 Once that has been approved, we will begin recruiting volunteer teams to help design and implement new projects from that plan.
 Those projects will be posted here.